 Erosion and sediment control (ESC) plans are reviewed by the Development Services Center to ensure the proposed controls prevent erosion and keep pollutants from leaving the project site during construction.
-Commercial application submittal requirements can be found on the City's website, https://my.spokanecity.org/business.
+Commercial application submittal requirements are available on the City's website.
 An ESC Plan is required as one of the minimum site plan elements.

-Site Inspection and Enforcement (\$5.B.4.c.)
+2.4.2.3 SITE INSPECTION AND ENFORCEMENT (\$5.B.4.C.)

 Inspectors and field engineers from the Development Services Center inspect privately constructed infrastructure.
 The City of Spokane also has two stormwater inspectors located at the Wastewater Management Department who inspect development sites during construction and when illicit discharge calls are received by the general public.
 Engineering Services provides construction oversight for public capital improvement projects on City-owned land.
-The inspectors verify proper installation and maintenance of required erosion and sediment controls for permitted development sites and capital improvement projects during construction.
+The Engineering Services inspectors verify proper installation and maintenance of required erosion and sediment controls for NPDES Construction Stormwater General permitted development sites and capital improvement projects during construction.

-Records of inspections and enforcement actions by Wastewater Management staff are kept in conjunction with the Illicit Discharge program.
+Records of inspections and enforcement actions by Wastewater Management staff are maintained concurrently with the Illicit Discharge program.
 Many of the erosion and sediment control violations, such as track-off of sediments from the construction site to the street, are considered illicit discharges.
-These are logged in the Complaint Tracker and on employee time sheets.
-Records are also kept for inspection reports and notices of violation.
+These are logged in a database (Complaint Tracker) and on employee time sheets.
+WWM also maintains records of inspection reports and notices of violations.

-Records of inspections and enforcement actions by Engineering Services and the Development Services Center are kept in daily inspection logs as well as digitally in a program called Accela, which can be found online at https://aca.spokanepermits.org.
+Records of inspections and enforcement actions completed by Engineering Services and the Development Services Center are maintained in daily inspection logs as well as digitally in the Accela computer software program.

-Training and Informational Materials (\$5.B.4.d.)
+2.4.2.4 TRAINING AND INFORMATIONAL MATERIALS (\$5.B.4.D.)

 Informational materials regarding erosion and sediment control are available to construction site operators, design professionals, and other members of the public in the Development Services Center lobby at City Hall.
-In addition to highlighting erosion and sediment control requirements, brochures direct the target audience to the Spokane Regional Stormwater Manual.
-This Manual details erosion and sediment control requirements equivalent to Appendix 1 of the NPDES Phase II Municipal Stormwater Permit and BMPs in Ecology's Stormwater Management Manual for Eastern Washington.
+In addition to highlighting erosion and sediment control requirements, brochures direct the target audience to the SRSM.
+The SRSM details erosion and sediment control requirements equivalent to Appendix 1 of the Permit and BMPs in Department of Ecology's SWMMEW.

-2.5 Post-construction Stormwater Management (\$5.B.5)
+2.5 Post-construction Stormwater Management